Arumoy91/MALIGNANT-COMMENTS-CLASSIFICATION-PROJECT/README.md

 Online hate, described as abusive language, aggression, cyberbullying, hatefulness and many others has been identified as a major threat on online social media platforms.
 Social media platforms are the most prominent grounds for such toxic behaviour.
 There has been a remarkable increase in the cases of cyberbullying and trolls on various social media platforms.
 Many celebrities and influences are facing backlashes from people and have to come across hateful and offensive comments.
 This can take a toll on anyone and affect them mentally leading to depression, mental illness, self-hatred and suicidal thoughts.
 Internet comments are bastions of hatred and vitriol.
 While online anonymity has provided a new outlet for aggression and hate speech, machine learning can be used to fight it.
 The problem we sought to solve was the tagging of internet comments that are aggressive towards other users.
 This means that insults to third parties such as celebrities will be tagged as unoffensive, but “u are an idiot” is clearly offensive.
-Our goal is to build a prototype of online hate and abuse comment classifier which can used to classify hate and offensive comments so that it can be controlled and restricted from spreading hatred and cyberbullying.
+My goal is to build a prototype of online hate and abuse comment classifier which can used to classify hate and offensive comments so that it can be controlled and restricted from spreading hatred and cyberbullying.
 **Data Set Description**
 The data set contains the training set, which has approximately 1,59,000 samples and the test set which contains nearly 1,53,000 samples.
 All the data samples contain 8 fields which includes ‘Id’, ‘Comments’, ‘Malignant’, ‘Highly malignant’, ‘Rude’, ‘Threat’, ‘Abuse’ and ‘Loathe’.
 The label can be either 0 or 1, where 0 denotes a NO while 1 denotes a YES.
 There are various comments which have multiple labels.
 The first attribute is a unique ID associated with each comment.